ongres/stackgres/doc/content/en/09-runbooks/13-io-isolation/_index.md

  i.e. `provisioner: kubernetes.io/no-provisioner`).

 Each LV's `/dev/dm-N` is fixed at LV creation time and doesn't move unless the LV is removed.
-The BlockIO class is loaded once at runtime startup and binds to all of them deterministically.
-There is no placeholder dance, no kernel-reuse assumption, no restart-on-growth — but you lose the dynamic-expansion property of CSI provisioning.
+The BlockIO class can then safely glob `/dev/dm-*` and bind deterministically.
+No restart-on-growth concern, but you lose the dynamic-expansion property of CSI provisioning.

-This is the right path for environments where the workload's storage layout is known up-front and stable, and where the cost of pre-sizing storage slots is acceptable.
+This is appropriate for environments where the workload's storage layout is known up-front and stable, and where the cost of pre-sizing storage slots is acceptable.
+For most StackGres deployments with dynamic provisioning, the physical-disk approach in step 3 is simpler.

 ### ZFS-backed PVs